49-50 O'Connell Street, Waterford, Ireland

 The Survey aims to gain a better understanding of men’s concepts of masculinity and gender, and to gather insights into how they feel about themselves and their role in society, including their wellbeing and attitudes towards relationships and social issues.

-Open to all men throughout the island of Ireland aged 18 upwards, the Survey (#irishmansurvey) will be distributed through a variety of channels and is seeking a representative demographic sample of 1,000 respondents.
+Open to all men throughout the island of Ireland aged 18 upwards, the Survey (#irishmansurvey) was distributed through a variety of channels and sought a representative demographic sample of 1,000 respondents.

-Many of the questions are focused on the social conditioning and influences that affect men and their relationships in modern Ireland.
+Many of the questions were focused on the social conditioning and influences that affect men and their relationships in modern Ireland.

-Preliminary headline findings will be published around an online symposium, ‘New Conversations’, being hosted by MDN on July 28th.
-The international keynote speakers will be two of the world’s foremost thinkers in the whole area of masculinities, namely Promundo-US CEO Gary Barker and Australian researcher and author, Dr. Michael Flood.
+Preliminary headline findings were published around our online symposium, ‘New Conversations’, on July 28th.
+The international keynote speakers included two of the world’s foremost thinkers in the whole area of masculinities, namely Promundo-US CEO Gary Barker and Australian researcher and author, Dr. Michael Flood.

-A full analysis of the data will be collated for publication on International Men’s Day in November.
+A full analysis of the data has been collated and the final report and executive summary will be published to coincide with International Men’s Day in November.

-Dr. Noel Richardson, right, Director of the National Centre for Men’s Health at South East Technological University (SETU), is urging public participation in the survey.
+Dr. Noel Richardson, right, Director of the National Centre for Men’s Health at South East Technological University (SETU), endorsed the survey.
 The Carlow-based academic was principal author of the first-ever national policy on men’s health, published in Ireland in 2009, and co-authored the first EU report on men’s health two years later.

 He has worked as a policy advisor on men’s health at the HSE since 2005 and completed a doctoral thesis on men’s health and masculinities.
 His research interests include men’s health policy, gender and health, mental health, and suicide prevention in men.